This article was updated in September 2023

 #9 - Just a Line

-Although 3D art has always existed through sculpture and modeling, when we think of drawing, we normally think of 2D.
-Well what if we could draw in 3D?
+Is it possible to draw digitally in 3D?
 That's why Google created the "Just a Line" mobile app.
-This augmented reality app allows you to move around and draw in your physical environment.
+This augmented reality app allows you to move through and draw in your physical environment.
 Here's how it works:

 - Install the app: Android or iOS